KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 @angular/core,@angular/compiler and @angular/http were introduced in version 2.3.0 while @angular/router came in version 3.3.0.To align this version Angular team decided to avoid confusion it went to Angular 4.0 directly.Later to avoid confusion it dropped the version and used the name "Angular".

 Angular requires Node.js runtime environment.

+Angular supports both server-side rendering (SSR) and static site generation including support for (SSG) along with full DOM hydration.blocks in templates make it templates simple to declaratively divide your into lazy-loadable parts.
+Angular router provides a feature-rich navigation toolkit, route guards, data resolution, lazy-loading, and much more.
+Angular form module provides a standardized system for form participation and validation.

 ## Angular Modules